 “I can’t actually play the drums,” admits one of RIFF’s photographers, Richmond-based Joey Wharton, after he sat down at a drumset and played for half a minute.
 “Everything I know, I learned from Rock Band.”
 The drums were left abandoned after a poorly attended weekday jam session for the musicians of RIFF.
 “Everyone’s off rehearsing during the day, so not a lot of people swung by,” Wharton said.
 Wharton is a freelance photographer and videographer who specializes in live music.
 “Heather (Waters) hired me because there is that music showcase all this week, so I’ve just been bouncing around from venue to venue,” he said.
 “I think every year the festival gets better and better.
 This is the first year for the music showcase, but there’s people coming from all over the country.
 It’s good exposure.
 You never know, the right person might watch your session and say, Hey, I want you on my next project.”
 (PHOTO BY DIANA DIGANGI)

+Professor and composer Carlos Chafin answers the question of a young filmmaker during RIFF’s March 4 FLOW Collective conference, which brought together filmmakers of all stripes to answer questions and critique reels.
+Director Jesse Vaughan sits behind him, listening.
 The FLOW Collective is a recent addition to the RIFF lineup that began in 2016 and expanded this year.
 The panels center on the concept of “creative flow”, an idea common to Eastern religions that gets its official name from Hungarian philosopher Mihaly Csikszentmihalyi.
 (PHOTO BY DIANA DIGANGI)

+Richmond composer Douglas Bischoff sits and listens as a panel of musicians and filmmakers critique his reel.
+Hip hop artist Black Liquid suggested that his scores for film needed to display more nuance, and more closely underpin the mood of the scene, instead of overpowering the visuals.
 “If I’m watching something, I need context,” said Black Liquid.
 “Greatest thing I ever heard about film, and about a score, is about the fourth Rambo movie, which some may say is ridiculous.
 But when they made it, it didn’t have a score, and people couldn’t sit through it in focus groups.
 They put a score to it and it changed the entire game.
 They added that context.”